 Small businesses that owe back taxes have the unenviable task of facing the most formidable debt collection machine, the IRS.
 The IRS, or the Internal Revenue Service, has debt collecting powers like no other creditor.
 It can auction property, levy bank accounts, place a lien on all your small business’ property, and liquidate its assets without having to put a foot in a courthouse.
-Due to their power, it’s essential to know and understand how to deal with the IRS on back taxes.
+So, it’s important to know how to deal with the IRS on back taxes.

-If your small business is in trouble with the IRS, consider the following:
+If your small business is in trouble with the IRS, consider the following tax relief options.

-Treat the IRS as a billionaire treats her spouse in a Community Property State.
-Well, manage it better.
-The IRS can take your entire small business, not just half of it.
 The IRS may take its sweet time to take notice of your delinquent taxes or dubious business expense claims, but it will eventually catch up with you.
-Even if you can’t afford to pay your back taxes, stay in touch and reply to all correspondence.
+Even if you can’t afford to pay your back taxes, stay in touch, and reply to all correspondence.
 Be very careful about the financial information you provide the IRS.
 Anything you say or send can be used against you in an audit.
 Always pass the financial information you send to the IRS by a tax professional first.
 True, tax attorneys and CPAs are not cheap, but they are less expensive than facing an audit or tax evasion charges.

 Unpaid taxes are only half the problem when it comes to tax debt.
 The moment you’re late filing or paying taxes, penalties and interest start to accrue.
 IRS interest and penalties add up quickly.
 In some cases, they can represent over 40% of your small business’ tax debt.
 Due to the penalties and interest, it is in your best interest to stay in close communication with the IRS.
 The IRS’s Fresh Start Program offers taxpayers new methods for reducing or even removing tax penalties.